Thursday, 22 December 2005

 When I first heard that Pinter has won the 2005 nobel prize for litterature, I thought they were talking about Luigi Pintor, an Italian writer who had died earlier this year.
 Pintor, a rebel, was ousted from the Italian communist party and established his own newspaper and magazine, il Manifesto.
 He wrote simple, small books, that are a real delight to read with their profound insight into human psyche.

-I vaguely knew about Harold Pinter, the British playright.
+I vaguely knew about Harold Pinter, the British playwright and the Nobel prize winner.
 I had not seen or read any of his plays, but I had seen him on the "HardTalk" on the BBC in December 2004, when he had said that both Bush and Blair should be tried for their war crimes.
 This interview and the episode of HardTalk can still be seen through internet.

-Yet the painful truth is that the writers in "local" languages spoken by millions of persons are ignored, till someone can translate them in more "mainstream" languages and then they can be "discovered".
+Yet the painful truth is that the writers in the so called "local" or "indigenous" languages spoken by millions of persons are easily ignored, till someone can translate them in some more "mainstream" European languages and then they can be "discovered".
 Till then they do not exist.

 Sunday, 4 December 2005

 As often happens in the old cities, streets may be narrow with high walls of houses huddling together, yet as you enter the gates of an old house, suddenly you find yourself in big open spaces, sometimes with beautiful gardens.
 I had that experience a couple of times in old Delhi.
-This place was like that.
+This place, where we were staying, was like that.
 Really huge with different buildings, gardens and a church hidden inside the high walls.

-Yesterday (saturday morning), I woke up early, with the idea of going out and doing some sight seeing.
+Yesterday (Saturday morning), I woke up early, with the idea of going out and doing some sight seeing.
 Terme of Caracalla, I had already decided that this time I wanted to see to the old spring bath of Caracalla built in second century DC where more than 1300 persons could take bath and relax.
 I had a hurried breakfast, making plans about how to go there but when I came out, it was raining heavily.
 Unwilling to give up my plans, I opened my umbrella and set out resolutely.
-It was cold and there was lot of strong wind.
-In a few minutes, inspite of the umbrella, I was drenched and shivering.
+It was cold and there was a lot of strong wind.
+In a few minutes, in spite of the umbrella, I was drenched and shivering.
 So I had to beat a hasty retreat, literally with my tail between the legs.
+Terme di Caracalla must wait for another visit to the eternal city.

 In the end I did manage to see some spring bath ruins, from the outside, not of Terme di Caracalla but of Terme di Declezio, right outside the Termini railway station, before I caught the train back to Bologna today.
-These spring baths were even bigger than those of Caracalla.
+When they were built, these Declezio spring baths were even bigger than those of Caracalla.
 Till some months ago, they were occupied by poor emigrants, who would squat around, cook food, talk with friends.
-Now the whole place has been fenced and closed.
-To enter, you must pay a ticket.
+Now the whole place has been fenced and closed and to enter, you must pay a ticket.
+I didn't have enough time to go in for a proper visit.

-The whole street in front of the Terme was jampacked with vehicles and pavements were full of people from some east European country, probably some part of ex-Yugoslavia.
-The vans had brought the east European beer, vodka, dried fish and other delicacies from Eatern Europe and had set up makeshift shops on the pavement.
+The whole street in front of the Terme was jam-packed with vehicles and pavements were full of people from some East European country, probably some part of ex-Yugoslavia.
+The vans had brought the east European beer, vodka, dried fish and other delicacies and had set up makeshift shops on the pavement.
 All the homesick east European emigrants had gathered around to chat, to smoke, to drink their home beer, to talk in their own language and perhaps, for a few hours imagine that they were back in their homes.
 I am using the word "east European" to cover my own ignorance.
 They could have been Serbian or Polish or Czech or Romanian.
-It was strange walking in their middle and listening to their Russian like language.
+It was strange walking in their middle and listening to their Slavic language.

-A little further, a woman vendor from Peru was complaining in Spanish to some latin American tourists about people selling counterfeit cheap coke and other drinks.
-A little ahead, a Chinese woman had set up her noodles shop and chinese couples were buying it and then sitting along the side of the pavement, to eat it with evident gusto.
+A little further, a woman vendor from Peru was complaining in Spanish to some Latin American tourists about people selling counterfeit cheap coke and other drinks.
+A little ahead, a Chinese woman had set up her noodles shop and Chinese couples were standing around to buy it, while some were sitting along the side of the pavement, to eat them with evident gusto.
 They chattered in Chinese.

-Small pleasures for the often denigrated and despised emigrants!
+Small pleasures for the often denigrated and despised emigrants running the shops for their country-people!
 Each in the safety and security of their own language, food and company.

 Tuesday, 29 November 2005